 Despite my husband very rarely going to see our local GP, he received a GP patient survey through the post.
-As a society, we are all pretty time poor and for businesses and organisations trying to gain much-needed feedback, this is a challenge.
+As a society, we are all pretty time poor and for businesses and organisations trying to gain much-needed feedback, this is a challenge and requires lots of patience.

-Every time you buy a product, you are asked to give feedback.
-Whether that’s after you’ve finished your transaction in-store and are offered the chance to win cash or a voucher for filling out feedback forms; or buying a product online and being asked to give feedback after your first purchase.
+When you buy a product, you are asked to give feedback.
+Whether that’s after you’ve finished your transaction in-store and are offered the chance to win cash or a voucher for filling out feedback forms; or you buy a product online and you are asked to give feedback after your first purchase.

 - A good average sentence length (about 15 to 20 words